Wheelchairs & scooters

 covers power-operated vehicles (scooters) and manual wheelchairs as durable medical equipment (DME) that your doctor prescribes for use in your home.

-You must have a face-to-face examination and a written prescription from a doctor or other treating provider before Medicare helps pay for a power wheelchair.
-Power wheelchairs are covered only when they're
+You must have a face-to-face examination and a written prescription from a doctor or other treating provider before Medicare helps cover a power wheelchair.
+Power wheelchair coverage is provided only when

 If your supplier accepts

 applies.
 Medicare covers the cost for different kinds of DME in different ways.
 Depending on the type of equipment and qualifying diagnosis for a hospital bed:

 - You may need to rent the equipment.